Willem Cornelis Bauer: Fame

 Bauer lived temporarily in America at a young age, in the town of Elizabeth in the state of New Jersey.
 There he eventually became known for his paintings and watercolors of landscapes.

 Bauer was best known in the Netherlands as the architect of the colony Walden started by the Dutch writer and psychiatrist Frederik van Eeden, where he also had his atelier in a hut he designed himself.
 Although he was often absent from here later on.
 The idea for this colony came from the American Henry Thoreau, who wrote the book Walden.

 From 1891, he used late Gothic Islamic and Byzantine style elements in his designs.
 Although he used his talent to make many competition designs for a church, concert hall, theater and congress buildings, he did not want to compromise and possibly adapt his designs at the request of others.
 The jury often found his designs unconventional, which meant that he had little success in this field.

-In the Netherlands, in the course of the nineties of the 19th-century, the idea of fair, rural architecture was picked up, just as with the English Arts and crafts movement of the 1870s.
+In the Netherlands, in the course of the nineties of the 19th-century, the idea of fair, rural architecture was picked up, just as with the English Arts and Crafts movement of the 1870s.
 A crucial role in this concept change played the architect Willem Bauer, who died young, K.P.C. de Bazel and Johan Wilhelm Hanrath.

 Eventually Bauer became the architect of intimate country houses and studio houses.
 The style of many of the houses designed by him is often characterized by exterior facades that are partially white finished with wooden details, in a romantic style.
 He designed a number of huts and villas in Bussum, for family and friends of Frederik van Eeden.
 Also a villa for Johanna Bonger (the sister-in-law of Vincent van Gogh) and a villa for George Breitner and his brother Marius Bauer.
 Willem Bauer also designed other houses in the Netherlands, but his oeuvre in this area has remained limited.

 Architect Willem Bauer is seen as one of the founders of the Gooise Country House style.

 Death

 At the end of his life he suffered from depression for which he was being treated by the psychiatrist Frederik van Eeden and he suffered from syphilitic paralysis.
 Van Eeden eventually found Bauer dead by suicide.
 He was buried on 29 April 1904 at the Bosdrift General Cemetery in Hilversum, near the place where he recently lived, on the Roeltjesweg in Hilversum.
 The newspaper Hilversumsche Courant of 30 April 1904 wrote in a necrology: He understood the rare art of building a homely house.

+On April 24 2023 there was a small ceremony at the place Bauer was buried, at this occasion a gravestone was placed.